material-motion/material-motion/concepts/runtimes.md

 An executor can be active for any of the following reasons:

 - The animate event returned a Boolean value of false.
-- The executor has informed the Runtime of an ongoing callback and the callback has not completed.
+- The executor has indicated some form of active **external activity**.

-### Animation activity
+### External activity

-If an executor receives the animate
+Executors often depend on external systems to fulfill their Plans.
+An Executor is responsible for informing the Runtime of two events:

+- When external activity begins.
+- When external activity ends.

+External activity affects the active state of the Runtime.
+This can have propagating effects to systems watching the Runtime's current state.

+The Runtime can provide executors with two methods:

+    var activityWillStart = function(name)
+    var activityDidEnd = function(name)

+The name provided to these functions should be scoped to the executor, not globally to the runtime.